Workington A.F.C.: Modern non-League years

+Reds lost many players before the season started and August 2023 saw some disjointed performances.
+At the end of the month, Reds had 4 points from 5 games and occupied one of the relegation places.
+The team eventually gelled with the help of a couple of new signings and they eventually finished the season in third place.
+In the playoffs Reds first beat Clitheroe FC 2–0, and then in the final, beat Runcorn Linnets 2–1 to gain promotion back into the Northern Premier League.
+The Reds wrapped up a successful season by winning the Cumberland County Cup in style, beating Penrith 9–1 in the final.

 Record appearances for the club

-Defender Bobby Brown is the current (2014) record holder for Workington, all of Brown's 469 appearances were during the period Workington were during the football league.
-Brown was also honoured to represent the club in Football League Third Division North vs. South Representative Games.
-Only 2 others have passed the 400 appearance mark; defender John Ogilvie with 431 again in the football league years and more recently defender Kyle May reached the 400 milestone in the club's non-league days and has already reached 430.
+Defender Kyle May is the current record holder with 544 appearances during his 13 seasons at Workington up to 2018.
+Next is defender Bobby Brown with 469 appearances, during the period Workington were in the football league.
+The only other player to have passed the 400 appearance mark is defender John Ogilvie with 431 again in the football league years.
 Long serving goalkeeper Mike Rogan fell just short with 390 appearances.

 Current first team squad

 Notable former players

 The following players won full senior international caps:

-Former managers

-Listed in order from 1950 to present:

-Honours list

-The details of Workington A.F.C.'s performance year by year between 1921 and 2005 is detailed in Tom Allen's book Reds Remembered – The Definitive Workington A.F.C.